ML & AI

 In Plain English

-Imagine you had to describe every book in a library using only a list of numbers.
-Not a summary, not keywords — just 768 numbers between roughly -1 and 1.
-Sounds absurd, yet that is exactly what a text embedding does.
-A neural network reads your text and outputs a vector of floating-point numbers that captures, in a surprisingly rich way, what the text means.
+Imagine describing every book in a library with just 768 numbers between -1 and 1, with no summary or keywords.
+That's a text embedding.
+A neural network reads your text and outputs a vector of floating-point numbers that captures what the text means.

 This property transforms "find text similar to X" into a simple math problem: find the vectors nearest to the vector for X. You no longer need to match keywords or write elaborate rules.
 The model has already encoded the meaning into coordinates.

-For financial data, this is transformative.
-Analysts have always known that qualitative language in earnings calls and filings carries signal — but extracting that signal at scale was laborious.
-Embeddings make it automatic.
-You can cluster every earnings call paragraph by topic, detect when a company's tone shifts quarter over quarter, or build a semantic search across thousands of 10-K filings without touching a keyword index.
+For financial data, embeddings change what's practical.
+Analysts know qualitative language carries signal, but extracting it at scale was hard.
+Embeddings automate this.
+Cluster earnings call paragraphs by topic, detect tone shifts quarter to quarter, or search thousands of 10-Ks semantically without a keyword index.

 Technical Definition

 An embedding is a function f: T → ℝⁿ that maps a discrete input (token, sentence, document) to a continuous vector in n-dimensional Euclidean space.
-Modern transformer-based embedding models learn this function by training on large corpora with objectives such as contrastive learning (e.g. SimCSE) or masked language modeling followed by fine-tuning.
+Transformer-based models learn this by training on large corpora with contrastive learning (e.g. SimCSE), masked language modeling, or fine-tuning.

 Formally, for a sentence s, the embedding e = f(s) ∈ ℝⁿ is typically the pooled hidden state from the final transformer layer (CLS token or mean-pooled).
 The model is trained so that semantically similar inputs produce vectors with high cosine similarity, while dissimilar inputs produce low or negative cosine similarity.